systragroup/quetzal-network-editor-doc/docs/howto/04_road_network.md

 :::

-To select many several road links at the same time, hold shift and click on all the road links
+To select many several road links at the same time, hold shift and click on all the road links.

 ![Alt text](/network_editor/road_group_edit.png)